dynatrace-oss/unguard/load-generator/README.md

 ## Running the load generator

-1. Start Vogelgrippe
+1. Start Unguard
-2. Run the load generator, pointing it to the Vogelgrippe frontend
+2. Run the load generator, pointing it to the Unguard frontend
 ```
 locust --host="http://localhost:3000" -f locustfile.py -u 3 --headless
 ```